simrb/simrb-doc/README.md

 now, the database connection is `sqlite://db/data.db` that would be used as below, more database installation please see `modules/system/stores/docs/db.rb`

-about web server environment

-check the port 80 whether it has been used yet
+about web server environment, check the port 80 whether it has been used yet

 	netstat -apn | grep :80